- About Us

 - Resources for schools

-The latest figures shows that 80 million European households are have a pet.
+The latest figures shows that 80 million European households have a pet.
 As this figure grows, so too does their role in people’s lives.
 Pets provide companionship, affection and protection and unique bonds are formed with owners.

 In addition to being a source of love and friendship, there have been numerous scientific studies analysing the many ways in which pets are good for our health.